-Two important developments globally - the spread of the Covid–19 virus and the meltdown in oil prices - have affected market sentiment and contributed to the high volatility and decline in the global equity markets, including India.
+Two latest developments worldwide- the spread of coronavirus and the global crash in oil prices - have affected the market sentiments and contributed to the high fluctuations & fall in equity markets all over the world, including India.

 The market is concerned with the spread and the impact of the Covid-19 (Novel Corona Virus).
-The CBOE Volatility Index (VIX), a measure of volatility in equity markets tracked widely has been at multiple year highs and has been extremely volatile itself in the last couple of months.
-The Indian equity markets have been experiencing extreme volatility in the last few weeks.
-This volatility is reflective of the conditions in global markets.
+The CBOE Volatility Index (VIX), a measure of volatility in equity markets tracked widely has been at multiple-year highs and has been extremely volatile itself in the last couple of months.
+The Indian stock markets have been experiencing very high fluctuations in the last few weeks This volatility is reflective of the conditions in global markets.

-For India, the real economy has taken a hit with shopping areas, malls and parts of manufacturing shut down.
+For India, the real economy has taken a huge hit with the shutting down of manufacturing units, shopping malls, schools,& industries, etc. amid the state-directed lockdown.
 These steps are essential to retard the progress of the epidemic so that it can be controlled.
 However, this will hit businesses, esp. small businesses, and those who depend on them.
-Consumption demand will be impacted at least for a quarter.
+Consumption demand is expected to be impacted for at least a quarter.
 There is likely to be some need for forbearance on loans as businesses are undergoing stress.
-The banking system will have to support industry during these challenging times.
+The banking system will need to support the markets & industry during these challenging times by adopting several measures.

 Oil prices have added to the volatility in global financial markets.
 The moves by Saudi Arabia-large price discounts to its Asian customers and threats to increase production in a bid to defend its market share, have unnerved the oil markets and oil prices are hovering at 18-year lows.